Neural Causal Graph Collaborative Filtering: Variational Inference for NCGCF

-We now introduce our \emph{Causal Neural Graph Collaborative Filtering (CNGCF)} framework that delivers causality-aware graph-based recommendations.
-We follow Eq.~\eqref{eq:GNCM} to design each of the components in CNGCF, i.e., implementing $f_U$, $f_V$, $f_E$ and $f_Y$, respectively.
-We use variational autoencoders (VAEs)~\cite{kipf2016variational} to approximate the intractable posterior distributions of parameters from the four structural equations.
-In particular, as shown in Figure~\ref{fig:framework}, CNGCF devises two major components based on the VAE structure: 1) The causal graph encoder includes a semi-implicit generative model, a user encoder and an item encoder.
-The semi-implicit generative model implements a causality-aware message passing to model causal relation dependencies between nodes.
-The user encoder and item encoder implement $f_U$ and $f_V$ to output user representation $\mathbf{u}$ and item representation $\mathbf{v}$, respectively.
-2) The collaborative filtering decoder implements $f_E$ to construct the user preference vector $\mathbf{e}$ through collaborative filtering, from which user's interactions $f_Y$ is sampled.
+We now introduce our framework, namely, \emph{Neural Causal Graph Collaborative Filtering (NCGCF)}.
+We show the NCGCF framework in Figure~\ref{fig:framework}, which includes three major components based on the variational autoencoder structure: \begin{itemize} \item Causal Graph Encoder: approximates $f_U$ and $f_V$.
+The causal graph encoder includes a user encoder, an item encoder and a semi-implicit generative model.
+The semi-implicit generative model calculates causal relations between nodes as causality-aware messages.
+The user encoder and item encoder then use these causality-aware messages to output user representation and item representation, respectively. \item Collaborative Filtering (CF) Decoder: approximates $f_E$ using a CF method to estimate user preference. \item Counterfactual Instances-based Optimization: optimizes model parameters by implementing $f_Y$ with counterfactual instances to capture user preference shifts. \end{itemize}